turingschool-examples/se_task_manager_rails/README.md

 ## CRUD in Rails

-What does CRUD (in the the programming world) stand for?
+What does CRUD (in the programming world) stand for?

 - C: Create
 - R: Read